-We are executing our mission by designing, manufacturing and finally flying both a 1:3 scale prototype and a full-scale aircraft powered, both by hydrogen.
-Phoenix is the world’s first liquid hydrogen fuel cell aircraft where we remove the emissions altogether by powering our aircraft with the lightest of all elements: hydrogen.
+We are executing our mission by designing and manufacturing a 1:3 scale prototype and a full scale aircraft both powered by hydrogen.
+With this project we aim to build the first manned aircraft to fly on liquid hydrogen where we aim to remove CO2 emissions altogether by using this very potent fuel source.

 Although Project Phoenix starts as a world’s first, we firmly believe that the aviation industry needs to follow our example and we aim to inspire the bigger companies.

 A number of solutions to the sustainable aviation problem have been advocated in the past.
 Broadly speaking, these solutions fit into three categories: kerosene equivalents, batteries and hydrogen.
 Biofuels and synthetic kerosene, although a potential temporary solution to the aviation industry’s carbon emissions, are not sustainable in the long-term.
 The impact on air quality as a result of NOx emissions by combusting kerosene or kerosene equivalents is up to 4.4 times higher than the impact of CO2 emissions on the environment.

 Batteries are not suited for aviation on their own due to their weight.
 However, battery and hydrogen technologies are closely linked since both make use of the same electric engines.
 Hydrogen in gaseous and liquid state as well as contained in carrier fluids is seen by many to be the long-term solution.
 A single wind turbine would be able to provide the power for a commercial aircraft.
 Fuel cell technology has the potential to change not only aviation but transportation in general, leading to a sustainable, future hydrogen economy.

 Although our aircraft are small, our ambition is not.
 For example, we are working internationally to develop certification guidelines for hydrogen propulsion.
 We firmly believe that our work will impact and inspire the future of the aviation industry.